godotengine/godot-docs/classes/class_@gdscript.rst

 - **@onready** **(** **)**

 Mark the following property as assigned on :ref:`Node<class_Node>`'s ready state change.
-Values for these properties are no assigned immediately upon the node's creation, and instead are computed and stored right before :ref:`Node._ready<class_Node_method__ready>`.
+Values for these properties are not assigned immediately upon the node's creation, and instead are computed and stored right before :ref:`Node._ready<class_Node_method__ready>`.

 ::